OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-30.md

 Although the Lord gives you the bread of adversity and the water of affliction, your Teacher will no longer hide himself; your eyes will see your Teacher.

 ## Isaiah 30:21
-Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.”
+Wherever you turn, your ears will hear a voice behind you, saying, “This is the way; walk in it.”

 ## Isaiah 30:22
 Then you will desecrate your idols overlaid with silver and your images covered with gold; you will throw them away like a filthy thing and say to them, “Be gone!”